 What Is The Annual Fund?

-The annual fund is an equally important kind of giving to Mississippi Valley State University.
+The Annual Fund is an equally important kind of giving to Mississippi Valley State University.
 The Annual Fund supports teaching, learning and discovery.
-The money generated by the annual fund helps maintain the day-to-day excellence of the University and moves us closer to excellence.
-These unrestricted funds can be used immediately to meet our most important needs and priorities – including scholarships, faculty recruitment and retention, financial aid, library and computer resources, as well as facilities maintenance and renovation.
+The money generated by the annual fund helps maintain the day-to-day initiatives of the University and moves us closer to excellence.
+These unrestricted funds can be used immediately to meet our most important needs and priorities – including (but not limited to) scholarships, faculty recruitment and retention, professional development and memberships, financial aid, library and computer resources, as well as facilities maintenance and renovation.

 The Annual Fund provides financial assistance to our students each year and assists in keeping the experience affordable and accessible for traditional students as well as working adults.
 It is through the Annual Fund that the University continues its tradition of helping students – regardless of financial limitations – to pursue an education here.